-Radiation: If you have been exposed to radiation therapy, such as in cases of leukamia, there is an elevated risk of becoming a victim of a brain tumor.
+Radiation: If you have been exposed to radiation therapy, such as in cases of leukemia, there is an elevated risk of becoming a victim of a brain tumor.

-Tumors such as meningiomas are more prevalent in individuals who have received ionising radiation to the head.
-Studies show that people who have had cancer are also at a risk of brain tumor.
+Tumors such as meningiomas are more prevalent in individuals who have received ionizing radiation to the head.
+Studies show that people who have had cancer are also at risk of brain tumors.
 Unproven possible contributors include the use of mobile phones and aspirin.